mattgoldspink/grunt-sencha-dependencies/README.md

 This property is only needed in the case where you don't set the `pageToProcess` property.

 This is the location of the Sencha install.
 It should be the unzipped install as it comes from Sencha - i.e. don't modify the folder layout in there.
 This should be set relative to the `pageRoot` property.

+#### options.includeAllScriptTags
+Type: `Boolean`
+Default value: true

+By default the task not only checks Ext.History to see what files Ext loaded, but it also looks at all of the &lt;script/&gt; tags in the page and adds them into the resulting list in the correct order.
+This can be useful when you include non-Sencha/Ext files in your page that you still want evaluated or concated in later tasks.

+Setting this option to false will cause all the additional &lt;script/&gt; tags to be ignored by this step.

 ### Usage Examples for non Sencha Cmd generated apps